emanuelmoraes-dev/dimensions/README.md

 * Third Person

 ## Characteristics
+* The game have a life system based on vitality and hearts.
+* The vitality regenerates automatically over time.
+* If the vitality is 0 (zero), one heart is lost.
-* The game have a life system based on hearts.
-If the numbers of hearts is 0 (zero), everything (inclusive the save) is permanently lost.
+* If the numbers of hearts is 0 (zero), everything (inclusive the save) is permanently lost.
-* The life and the mana are the same.
+* It's possible destroy one heart to teleport the last saved position.
-* The dark spells spent the maximum percentage of life.
+* The dark spells spent the maximum percentage of vitality.
 The more strong dark spells, those spent hearts.
+* It is possibly to invade the worlds of other players, but is not possibly interact with the items that world.
+* It is possibly invoke a friend to your world, but he cannot interact with items from that world.
 * Places react to the player bonds.
-* It is possibly to invade the worlds of other players, but is not possibly interact with the items that world.
-* It is possibly invoke a friend to your world, but is cannot interact with the items that world.
 * NPCs react to player bonds.
 * Creatures react to player bonds.
 * The most of the world dimensions are dynamically generated (infinity world).